Homotopy theory of monoids and derived localization: An algebraic model for the homotopy category of spaces

 We consider the relative category $(\mathbf{Mon}, W)$ where $\mathbf{Mon}$ is the category of discrete monoids and $f: M \to N$ is in $W$ if and only if it induces a quasi-isomorphism of the derived localizations of the monoid algebras, i.e.\ if $\Lo_{M}\Ch (M) \simeq \Lo_{N}\Ch (N)$.

-This definition is completely algebraic in the sense that one may define $(\mathbf{Mon}, W)$ without any knowledge of the categories of simplicial sets or topological spaces.
-The definition is meaningful because of the following: \begin{cor} Two discrete monoids $B$ and $B'$ are weakly equivalent if and only if $\Ne (B) \simeq_{Q} \Ne (B')$. \end{cor} \begin{proof} By Theorem \ref{thm-barandloop} we know that $B \Lo_{B}\Ch(B) \simeq \Ch \Ne(B)$ for any monoid, and together with Proposition \ref{prop-barcobar-z} this gives $\Lo_{B}\Ch (B) \simeq \Om \Ch \Ne (B)$.
+This definition is completely algebraic in the sense that a monoid is an algebraic structure i.e. a set with a collection of finitary operations subject to finitely many identities \cite{Cohn81} and the notion of a weak equivalence in $\mathbf{Mon}$ is also described algebraically.
+The definition is meaningful because of the following: \begin{corollary} Two discrete monoids $B$ and $B'$ are weakly equivalent if and only if $\Ne (B) \simeq_{Q} \Ne (B')$. \end{corollary} \begin{proof} By Theorem \ref{thm-barandloop} we know that $\Ba \Lo_{B}\Ch(B) \simeq \Ch \Lo_{B}\Ne(B)$ for any monoid, and together with Proposition \ref{prop-barcobar-z} this gives $\Lo_{B}\Ch (B) \simeq \Om \Ch \Lo_{B}\Ne (B)$.
 This shows immediately that $\Ne (B) \simeq_{Q} \Ne (B')$ implies $B \simeq B'$.
 Moreover $\Ne $ preserves weak equivalence as $\Om \Ch$ reflects weak equivalences by Corollary \ref{cor-detectwes}. \end{proof}